cbohnert67/cbohnert67/README.md

 </p>
 and one awesome free online course from MIT Open Learning: <a href="https://openlearninglibrary.mit.edu/courses/course-v1:MITx+6.005.1x+3T2016/about" target="_blank">MIT 6.005.1x Software Construction in Java</a>

-- 👯 I’m looking to collaborate on **any of the presented data science projects or open to other projects.**
+- 👯 I’m currently looking to collaborate on **upskilling with anyone who loves to learn about Data and AI.**

-- 🤝 I am looking for help and collaboration **to better move forward together and build the future of AI.**
+- 🤝 My favorite domain applications of AI are **STEM education and Healthcare.**

-- 👨‍💻 My portfolio website is available at [https://cbohnert67.github.io](https://cbohnert67.github.io)
+- 👨‍💻 My portfolio website is available at [https://cbohnert67.github.io](https://cbohnert67.github.io) (Please note it is a work in progress).

 - 💬 Ask me about **anything data-science related, and I'll be happy to help you out.
 I love talking about this!**